FateEvent/boot2root/BornToSec Write-Up.md

 ```
 ### The Turtle

-`turtle` is an ASCII text file containing a series of instructions that lead to the word "SLASH":
+`turtle` is an ASCII text file containing a series of instructions that, translated into "[turtle](https://pythonsandbox.com/turtle) code" lead to the word "SLASH":
 ![[pythonsandbox-canvas.png]]
 ```
 ┌──(fab㉿kali)-[~]